Niger: Islam

-The majority of Muslims in Niger are Sunni, 7% are Shi'a, 5% are Ahmadiyya and 20% non-denominational.
+The majority of Muslims in Niger are Sunni, 7% are Shi'a, 5% are Ahmadiyya, and 20% are non-denominational.
 Islam was spread into what is now Niger beginning in the 15th century, by both the expansion of the Songhai Empire in the west, and the influence of the Trans-Saharan trade traveling from the Maghreb and Egypt.
 Tuareg expansion from the north, culminating in their seizure of the far eastern oases from the Kanem–Bornu Empire in the 17th centuries, spread distinctively Berber practices.

-Both Zarma and Hausa areas were greatly influenced by the 18th- and 19th-century Fula led Sufi brotherhoods, most notably the Sokoto Caliphate (in today's Nigeria).
-Modern Muslim practice in Niger is often tied to the Tijaniya Sufi brotherhoods, although there are small minority groups tied to Hammallism and Nyassist Sufi orders in the west, and the Sanusiya in the far northeast.
+Both Zarma and Hausa areas were greatly influenced by the 18th- and 19th-century Fula-led Sufi brotherhoods, most notably the Sokoto Caliphate (in today's Nigeria).
+Modern Muslim practice in Niger is often tied to the Tijaniya Sufi brotherhoods, although there are small minority groups tied to Hammallism and Nyassist Sufi orders in the west, and the Sanusiya in the far north-east.

 A small center of followers of Salafi movement within Sunni Islam have appeared in the last thirty years, in the capital and in Maradi.
 These small groups, linked to similar groups in Jos, Nigeria, came to public prominence in the 1990s during a series of religious riots.

 Despite this, Niger maintains a tradition as a secular state, protected by law.
 Interfaith relations are deemed very good, and the forms of Islam traditionally practiced in most of the country are marked by tolerance of other faiths and lack of restrictions on personal freedom.
 Alcohol, such as the locally produced Bière Niger, is sold openly in most of the country.

 Education

-The literacy rate of Niger is among the lowest in the world; in 2005 it was estimated to be only 28.7% (42.9% male and 15.1% female).
+The literacy rate of Niger is estimated to be 35.6% (47.9% male and 25.7% female) according to the CIA, and 38% (46% male and 30% female) according to the World Bank, both as of 2022.
 Primary education in Niger is compulsory for six years.
 The primary school enrollment and attendance rates are low, particularly for girls.
 In 1997, the gross primary enrollment rate was 29.3 percent, and in 1996, the net primary enrollment rate was 24.5 percent.

 About 60 percent of children who finish primary schools are boys, as the majority of girls rarely attend school for more than a few years.
 Children are often forced to work rather than attend school, particularly during planting or harvest periods.
 Nomadic children in the north of the country often do not have access to schools.